Compensation For Loss Of Limbs

 The loss of a limb is a devastating experience, and no one can understand what that is like unless they have been affected by such a tragedy.
 Amputees must re-accustom themselves to everyday activities such as walking, eating, bathing and moving about their homes.
 An amputation as the result of a construction accident is emotionally draining and may require months or years to cope with such a loss.
 Often, these catastrophic injuries will prevent a person from maintaining a sufficient level of income and family support.

 William McBride is on your side.
-He and the injury attorneys at McBride, Scicchitano & Leacox, P.A. are committed to fighting for justice and compensation on behalf of workers and families who suffered the loss of a limb.
+He and the injury attorneys at William McBride Law Group are committed to fighting for justice and compensation on behalf of workers and families who suffered the loss of a limb.
 McBride watched his family suffer from injustice at a young age and decided to help others in similarly vulnerable situations.
 You have rights, and we will make sure that they are protected.

 Construction Sites Require Strict Safety Standards and Thorough Training